asyrjasalo/RESTinstance/README.md

     nox -s clean

-Our distributions are known to work well on Python 3.7 and 2.7 series too:
+Our PyPI distributions are known to work well on Python 3.7 and 2.7 series too:

     nox -s clean build